mbierlee/poodinis/README.md

 	auto writer = dependencies.resolve!DataWriter;
 }
 ```
-Set-up can further be reduced by enabling "Register on resolve".
+Dependency set-up can further be reduced by enabling "Register on resolve".
 For more details and examples, see the [examples](example) directory.

 Documentation
 -------------